Cheese is a dairy product made from the curdled milk of animals such as cows, sheep, goats and water buffalo.

 Cheeses that are higher in calcium tend to be stringy and stretchy when they melt.
 Mozzarella’s stretchiness comes from the kneading it receives while being made.

 The Romans learned cheesemaking from others such as the Greeks, and developed it to an art.
 They brought their cheesemaking know-how to Britain in 55 AD.
-The Romans didn’t like milk: however, they did like Cheese, and it is interesting to note that some of their more popular Cheeses came from the Roman provinces which are now parts of Switzerland and France.
+The Romans didn’t like milk as a beverage: however, they did like cheese, and it is interesting to note that some of their more popular cheeses came from the Roman provinces which are now parts of Switzerland and France.

-During the Dark Ages, Cheese production from cow’s milk was disrupted, as the lowlands where cow herds had once been kept during the “Pax Romana” became subject to disorder and invasion.
-Remote mountainous areas were a bit more overlooked by all the chaos, allowing people there to develop Cheeses from goat and sheep milk.
-But no real new Cheese varieties appeared during the Dark Ages.
+During the Middle Ages, cheese production from cow’s milk was disrupted, as the lowlands where cow herds had once been kept during the “Pax Romana” became subject to disorder and invasion.
+Remote mountainous areas were a bit more overlooked by all the chaos, allowing people there to develop cheeses from goat and sheep milk.
+But no real new cheese varieties appeared during the Middle Ages.